electricherd/audiobookfinder/README.md

 * borrowing: the borrow checker, I am getting more comfortable with it, but very good
 * shared-data over different threads (not yet lifetime optimized)
 * multi-threading, a lot of threads and communication is inside, also  ([Rayon](https://github.com/rayon-rs/rayon))
-* an optional graphical interface that even runs on console only machines (the [Cursive](https://github.com/gyscos/Cursive) TUI)
+* an optional graphical interface that even runs on console only machines (the [Cursive](https://github.com/gyscos/Cursive) TUI), but probably better to use a webui, modern and nice.
 * [architecture](#architecture) (modules), did some rework with file structure but it is not yet perfect in Rust, really.
 Now the code is better hidden inside a library... this gives some more opportunities
 * high-level functionality of different crates / including/using different crates (I don't want to reinvent the wheel)
-* Generics: a little bit about and how to use Generics, really nice, a bit difficult to search and fully adapt for but clear in its usage and powerful!!
 * in-code documentation with html generation, really nice!
 * easy command-line (always was looking for that, nice: [clap](https://github.com/kbknapp/clap-rs))
 * channel/thread communication (creating worker threads easily, there are plenty implemented yet, no concurrency problems!!)